 - A Lottery

-Last year, lotteries in America created $70 Billion dollars, around the globe they generated over $300 billion dollars.
+Last year, lotteries around the globe generated over $336 billion dollars.
 To put that in perspective, that’s twice what it cost to build the ISS – in one year.
 When people buy a lottery ticket their intention is never about funding where that money is supposed to go.
 Imagine how spending might be affected if, in addition to a traditional large cash prize, the opportunity to go into space was also put on the table.
 Might that affect sales a bit?
 Many people would feel better if their lotto ticket funds were used to build a massive spaceport, they might even get a job helping that effort.
 The funds for this lottery could easily be collected over the internet, with two weekly drawings for cash prizes, and once a month a trip to the Gateway.

 Currently, there are 24 States that have the initiative process, and we would target those States that support this idea.
 The most leading contenders are California, New Mexico, and Washington.
 When the time is right, we will campaign for voters to first place the proper legislation on the ballot and then to vote it into law.